 The information given in Table 1 reflects the fact that HEIs actually perform a range of activities, covering teaching, research and knowledge exchange that can be funded in a variety of ways.
-There are systematic differences in the way in which different London HEIs operate and the weighting of the activities that they undertake.
-This is especially the case for the smaller and more specialised HEIs, but is also apparent amongst the more conventional London universities.
-We would expect this variation in activities to affect the expenditure impacts of individual London HEIs on the English economy.
+There are systematic differences in the way in which different Welsh HEIs operate and the weighting of the activities that they undertake.
+This is especially the case for the smaller and more specialised HEIs, but is also apparent amongst the more conventional Welsh universities.
+We would expect this variation in activities to affect the demand impact of individual HEIs on the Welsh economy.
 It is this proposition that we test in the remainder of the paper.

-3. The impact of London HEIs' own expenditures: conventional IO impact analysis summarise the methods and findings of the main UK studies.
+3. The impact of Welsh HEIs' own expenditures: conventional IO impact analysis

+Florax (1992) identified over 40 studies of the regional economic impact of HEI expenditure and much has been published since.
+McGregor et al (2006) summarise the methods and findings of the main UK studies.
 Most of these studies, especially earlier ones, are based on Keynesian income-expenditure models (Brownrigg, 1973; Bleaney et al, 1992; Armstrong, 1993; Battu et al. .
 1998) whilst a smaller number use straightforward or extended IO modelling (Blake and McDowell, 1967; Harris, 1997; Kelly et al, 2004).
 Our view is that the IO method does indeed provide a valuable framework for investigating the expenditure impacts of HEIs, and we pursue that approach here.
-However, we use IO as an accounting framework that we modify to acknowledge the possible alternative use of public funding within England.
+However, we use IO as an accounting framework that we modify to acknowledge the presence of binding expenditure constraints in regions with devolved public sector budgets.